glacials/twos.dev/src/cold/winter.md

 visual treatment to the listing and display of documents with categories.

 Otherwise, the category is semantic.
 There is no programmatic access to documents by category.

 ### Templates {#templates}

-Templates use the [`text/template`](https://pkg.go.dev/text/template) Go library.
+Any file in `./src` can be templated using the format expressed in the [`text/template`](https://pkg.go.dev/text/template) Go library.

 #### Document Fields {#fields}